TritonDataCenter/rfd/rfd/0061/README.md

 ### Relationship With the Compute Node Agent

-One of the steps of the compute node setup process is installation of agents.
-Agents are of services running the global zone that are typically a means of performing operations which require greater access to operation system facilities, such as creation of zones, gathering metrics, etc.

-One such agent is the compute node agent, or `cn-agent`.
-It allows CNAPI to execute actions on and receive periodic data from the compute node.
-It's role with respect to CNAPI, as well as strategies to allow multiple CNAPI to service its requests will be examined in greater depth in the subsequent sections.
+One global-zone agent is the compute node agent, or `cn-agent`.
+It allows CNAPI to execute actions on the compute node as well as receive periodic data from it.
+It's role as it relates to CNAPI, as well as strategies to allow multiple CNAPI to service its requests, will be examined in greater depth in the following sections.

 ### Relationship with the Ur Agent